soundpress/RulesOfNYC/docs/c06/index.rst

 Additional clean-up procedures shall be performed in the order set forth below prior to commencement of clearance air monitoring.

-(a) After removal of visible accumulations of asbestos-containing waste material, a HEPA vacuuming shall be performed on all surfaces.
-To pick up excess water and gross saturated debris, a wet-dry shop HEPA vacuum, dedicated to asbestos abatement, may be used.
+(a) After removal of visible accumulations of asbestos-containing waste material, all surfaces must be HEPA vacuumed.
+To pick up excess water and saturated debris, a wet-dry shop HEPA vacuum, dedicated to asbestos abatement, may be used.

 (b) All surfaces in the work area shall be wet cleaned (first cleaning).